Thailand’s first capital, Sukhothai, is a Unesco World Heritage site located in the lower north of the country.

 The museum is spread over two floors and covers the history of the Sukhothai Kingdom from its beginnings in the 13th century right through to its decline and the eventual fall of the kingdom in the 15th century.

-This national museum is one of the most important places to visit in Sukhothai if you want to understand the Sukhothai Kingdom.
+This national museum is one of Sukhothai’s most important places to visit if you want to understand the Sukhothai Kingdom.
 Admission for foreign visitors is 150 Baht (about $4).

 11. Visit Wat Phra Bat Noi